Africa

 Kenya has a lively media scene and a small number of big players dominate the industry.
 One of them, Nation Media Group, also operates in neighbouring countries.
 The state-owned Kenya Broadcasting Corporation (KBC) is funded from advertising and a government budget.

 Television is the leading medium and free-to-air digital terrestrial TV is the most popular platform.
 Privately-owned Citizen TV is the top station in terms of audience and revenue.
 Radio is flourishing and there were 173 licensed stations by the end of 2018, according to the Communications Authority.
 Entertainment, music and phone-ins dominate their output.
 Radio is an important medium in rural areas, where most Kenyans live.
 Many stations broadcast in local languages other than English or Swahili.
 Full-time FM relays of the BBC World Service are on the air in Nairobi (93.9), Mombasa (93.9) and Kisumu (88.1).
 The highly-competitive press scene is the most sophisticated in east Africa.
 Print media are dominated by two publishing houses, the Nation and Standard.
 Reporters Without Borders (RSF) said in 2019 that Kenya has seen “a slow erosion” of media freedom.
 It said that the political situation and security concerns have been used as grounds to restrict the freedom to inform.
 Freedom House said that the government and security forces harass journalists, sometimes prompting self-censorship.
-Kenya leads the region in internet connectivity, mobile phone use and social media engagement.
-Mobile devices are the main means of access.
-There were 43 million internet users by June 2019, comprising 83% of the population (InternetWorldStats).
-A 2018 cyber-crime law has been criticised for criminalising vaguely-defined offences and for allowing for punitive measures against journalists.
+A 2018 cyber-crime law has been criticized for criminalizing vaguely-defined offences and for allowing for punitive measures against journalists.

 The press